 Remove mascara before bed: It’s important to remove mascara before going to bed, as it can cause eye irritation and infection if left on for too long.
-Use a gentle eye makeup remover to remove all traces of mascara from your lashes.
+Use a mild eye make-up remover to do away with all strains of mascara in your lashes.

 Eyeliner is a beauty product used to outline and intensify the eyes.
 It can be applied in various ways to achieve different looks, from a subtle daytime look to a dramatic evening look.
 Here are some guidelines for using eyeliner safely and effectively:

 Check the expiration date: Like mascara, eyeliner has a shelf life of 3-6 months, after which it should be discarded.
-Using expired eyeliner can lead to eye infections and other eye problems.
+Using expired eyeliner can lead to eye infections and various eye problems.